zagui440s/personalCP/5-FrontEnd/7-react-router-hooks/2-useOutletContext.md

-# Lesson: Utilizing `useOutletContext` in React Router with Vite
+# Utilizing `useOutletContext` in React Router with Vite

 ## Introduction